 Rather than haphazardly squeezing in “me time” here are there, I decided that this year I am going to be making a point to develop routines about how, why, and when I do this.
 The first step was to come up with some ideas for the “how” part of “me time.”

 As for the “why,” me time and setting goals for myself isn’t about taking a break from my kids, but about taking care of myself so I can be the best mom I can be for them – and so I can be happy while I’m doing that.

-I came up with 16 ways that I want to deliberately carve out “me time” this year.
+I came up with a few ways that I want to deliberately carve out “me time” this year (originally 16, but I added a 17th in celebration of Happy 2017!).
 Some of these are simple, and others take more time and effort or a little bit of planning.
 Either way, I think they’re all a great starting point for me to discover new ideas and feel refreshed for things to come this year.